-The most basic version of beer can chicken recipe requires only a whole chicken and a can of beer.
-However, if you really want to add a lot of extra flavors, you should also include a good Spice Rub.
-It can be a basic mixture of salt and pepper or a fancier concoction of additional herbs and spices.
-It's entirely up to you.
-This recipe for beer can chicken includes a great rub you concoct yourself.Continue to 2 of 7 below.
+The most basic beer can chicken recipe requires just a whole chicken and a can of beer.
+However, if you really want to add a lot of extra flavors, you can also include a good spice rub.
+It can be a basic mixture of salt and pepper or a more complex concoction of additional herbs and spices.
+You will also need a grill with enough headspace as well as a piece of onion to wedge into the neck to close up the bird and keep the moisture inside.Continue to 2 of 8 below.

 Rub the Chicken

-Take the other half of your spice rub and apply it to the chicken.
-Don't worry too much about getting it on the skin.
-The skin won't let flavor reach the meat, so try to work your spice rub in under the skin as much as possible.
-Get it inside the chicken as well.
-The spice in the can adds flavor but not like direct contact.Continue to 5 of 7 below.
+The rest of the rub is used to season the chicken.
+Don't worry too much about getting it on the skin since the skin won't let flavor reach the meat; try to work your spice rub in under the skin as much as possible.
+Get it inside the chicken as well; the spice in the can adds flavor to the chicken but not in the same way as direct contact.Continue to 5 of 8 below.